 The Drop Shot

 This is one of the hottest rigs to hit the bass fishing industry.
-It is fished by most of the touring pros and if you haven't tried it you should.
-It consists of a hook tied from 10 inches to four feet above a sinker.
-It is most productive in early spring when water temperatures are below 55 degrees and the fish are ganged up in deep water.
+Most touring pros fish it; if you haven't tried it, you should.
+It has a hook tied from 10 inches to four feet above a sinker.
+It is most productive in early spring when water temperatures are below 55 degrees, and the fish are ganged up in deep water.
 This situation happens again in late summer when the fish are in their deep-water territories and don't move shallower than they have to for foraging purposes.

-The most popular baits for use with this rig are the really small, hand-poured 2- to 4-inch baits.
-Most plastics manufacturers have brought out a line of downsized worms, craws, or creature baits to be utilized using this system.
-It is extremely simple to tie.
+The most popular baits for this rig are the small, hand-poured 2- to 4-inch baits.
+Most plastics manufacturers have brought out a line of downsized worms, craws, or creature baits to use this system.
+It is straightforward to tie.